-- avoid degradation of, or substantial risk to, the values of the Area by preventing unnecessary human disturbance to the Area; - allow scientific research on the ecosystem, in particular on the cryptoendolithic communities, while ensuring protection from excessive disturbance, oversampling, damage to fragile rock formations, or other possible scientific impacts; - allow other scientific research provided it is for compelling reasons that cannot be served elsewhere and that will not jeopardize the natural ecological system in the Area; - prevent or minimize the introduction to the Area of alien plants, animals and microbes; - allow visits for management purposes in support of the aims of the management plan.
+- avoid degradation of, or substantial risk to, the values of the Area by preventing unnecessary human presence, disturbance and sampling in the Area; - allow scientific research on the ecosystem, in particular on the cryptoendolithic communities, while ensuring protection from excessive disturbance, oversampling, damage to fragile rock formations, or other possible scientific impacts; - allow other scientific research provided it is for compelling reasons that cannot be served elsewhere and that will not jeopardize the natural ecological system within the Area; - prevent or minimize the possibility of introduction of non-native species (e.g. alien plants, animals and microbes) to the Area; and - allow visits for management purposes in support of the aims of the management plan.